svi3c/ad-rxjs-react/examples/are-web-components-a-good-choice/README.md

-# How to use RxJS with React
+# Are Web Components a good choice?

-This project is the basis for my blog post at https://awesome-developer.com/blog/lit-web-components-on-fire.
+This project is the basis for my blog post at https://awesome-developer.com/blog/are-web-components-a-good-choice.

 ## Give it a try